-Let us consider two different field theories and call them A and B. Since they are different theories, they are defined by two different Calabi-Yau cones: CY$_\mathrm{A}$ and CY$_\mathrm{B}$.
-Suppose that the theory B has I scenario orientifold while theory A has III scenario orientifold; namely, the pre and post-orientifold $R$-charges of theory $\mathrm{A}$ are not the same and the post-orientifold central charge is less that half of that pre-orientifold \cite{2020in},\cite{2022su}:
+In the scenario III orientifold the pre and post orientifold $R$-charges of theory are not the same and the post orientifold central charge is less than half of that pre orientifold \cite{2020in},\cite{2022su}:

-This is our set up.
-A duality emerges when we compare the post orientifold quantities of the two theories \cite{2020in},\cite{2022su}; we find

-and also, since the $c$-theorem in $4D$ tells us that $a_{IR}<a_{UV}$, theories A and B are flown in the IR regime due to the orientifold action and the duality is an IR one.
-What we have said in words is summarized in the following scheme.

-Some examples of duality due to orientifold in scenario III seem to be explained and interpreted, from the field theory point of view, in term of inherited S-duality from the $\mathcal{N}=2$ case \cite{Amariti_2022}.
-The authors observe that the duality for the $\mathcal{N}=1$ models discussed in \cite{2022su} corresponds to S-duality at different points of the conformal manifold.
-The crucial property behind this result is the presence in the spectrum of two-index tensor fields with R-charge equal to one, uncharged with respect to the other global symmetries.
+In this case the Calabi-Yau cones describing the theory before and after the orientifold are not the same.
+Scenario III orientifold seems to be part of a bigger picture where geometry/topology transitions play a crucial role.
+Note that, since the $c$-theorem in $4D$ tells us that $a_{IR}<a_{UV}$, also scenario III orientifolds lead to the IR regimes of the theory.